-Dr. Donders, who’s been with Mary Free Bed since in 1988, serves as chief psychologist.
-He’s board certified by the American Board of Professional Psychology in clinical neuropsychology, rehabilitation psychology and pediatric clinical neuropsychology.
-The associate editor of the journals Child Neuropsychology and Archives of Clinical Neuropsychology, he also serves on the editorial boards of several other journals and on the board of directors of the American Board of Clinical Neuropsychology.
+Dr. Donders has been with Mary Free Bed since 1988.
+He is board certified by the American Board of Professional Psychology in clinical neuropsychology, rehabilitation psychology and pediatric clinical neuropsychology.
+He is the associate editor of the journals Assessment, Child Neuropsychology and Archives of Clinical Neuropsychology.
 He has more than 100 publications in peer-reviewed journals and has edited or co-edited 6 textbooks.

 Dr. Donders is a fellow of the National Academy of Neuropsychology and of Divisions 40 (Society for Clinical Neuropsychology) and 22 (rehabilitation psychology) of the American Psychological Association.
-He has received national recognition for his work from the American Board of Rehabilitation Psychology (Diller Award, 2012) and the National Academy of Neuropsychology (Reitan Award, 2019) and the American Academy of Clinical Neuropsychology (Distinguished Neuropsychologist Award, 2022.)
+He has received national recognition for his work from the American Board of Rehabilitation Psychology (Diller Award, 2012), the National Academy of Neuropsychology (Reitan Award, 2019) and the American Academy of Clinical Neuropsychology (Distinguished Neuropsychologist Award, 2022.)